 - Museum Gift Shop

-Please allow a minimum of 2 hours to complete the tour of the Historic Homes and to visit the Discover Laura Center.
-Please allow an additional hour for the self-guided tour of the Little Town on the Prairie.
+Please allow a minimum of 1.5 hours to complete the tour of the Historic Homes, including our exhibit and hands-on Discovery Center.

 Tour Tickets may be purchased at the Gift Shop at 105 Olivet Avenue.

 Groups: If your group has more than 25 people, please call (800) 880-3383 and reserve a Group Tour in advance of your visit.